urbit/docs/docs/arvo/internals/ford/commentary.md

 `%reef` produces a core containing the entirety of zuse and hoon, suitable for running arbitrary code against.
 The mark is `%noun`.

-`%ride` slaps a twig against a subject silk.
+`%ride` slaps a hoon against a subject silk.
 The mark of the result is `%noun`.

 `%vale` validates untyped data from a ship against a given mark.
 This is